abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-The OData Service Document shall be a returned as a JSON object, using the MIME type `application/json`.
+The OData Service Document shall be returned as a JSON object, using the MIME type `application/json`.

 The JSON object shall contain a context property named "@odata.context" with a value of "/redfish/v1/$metadata".
 This context tells a generic OData client how to find the [service metadata](#service-metadata) describing the types exposed by the service.